SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/prerequisites.md

 # Prerequisites

- You should have an enterprise SAP BTP global account.
+ You should have
+ * SAP BTP global Account
+ * SAP S/4HANA Public Cloud system

-# Entitlements required
+# Entitlements required on SAP BTP

 | Service / Subscription                          | Plan       | Number of Instances |
 |-----------------------------------|------------|:-------------------:|